wp-plugins/folder-gallery/readme.txt

 3. Folder Gallery Lightbox

 == Changelog ==

+= 1.1b1 [2013-02-10] =
+* Add a 'thumbnails' option/attribute to set how many thumbnails should be displayed in the gallery : all (default), first or none (display link instead).

 = 1.0 [2013-02-03] =
 * Fix a problem with case of file extension of thumbnails.